ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/file-entities/page/index.md

 export default MyAwesomePage;
 ```

+## Creating a content

+Once you've created a page, you can start adding content to your `mdFile`, describing cool things
+about your application, and so on.
+NgDoc automatically collects all of your page's dependencies and
+rebuilds page if needed.

+Your page content fully supports the `markdown` syntax, but it is
+extended with the `nunjucks` engine which allows you to reuse one template for multiple pages, or
+render content dynamically, see `*GuidesTemplating` for more details.

-## Dependencies
+## Module

-NgDoc doesn't know anything about your project, so you need to tell it what dependencies your page
-has.
-It's necessary if you have demos or playgrounds on your page.
-To do this, you need to generate a
+If you are gonna create demos on the page and prefer non-standalone components,
+then you need to create a module that will declare your demos components, to do this you can use
-page file with the `--module` (alias is `-m`) option, which will create a page and a module file
+the `--module` (alias is `-m`) option, which will create a page and a module file for it.
-for it, and then you can import the dependencies into the module file.

 ```bash
 ng g @ng-doc/builder:page "Installation" -m